hplt-project/OpusCleaner/README.md

 Compare the dataset at different stages of filtering to see what the impact is of each filter.
 [<img src="https://github.com/hplt-project/OpusCleaner/raw/main/.github/screenshots/diff-filter-output.png" width="100%">](https://github.com/hplt-project/OpusCleaner/blob/main/.github/screenshots/diff-filter-output.png)

+### Using your own data
+OpusCleaner scans for datasets and finds them automatically if they're in the right format.
+When you download OPUS data, it will get converted to this format, and there's nothing stopping you from adding your own in the same format.

+By default, it scans for files matching `data/train-parts/*.*.gz` and will derive which files make up a dataset from the filenames: `name.en.gz` and `name.de.gz` will be a dataset called _name_.
+The files are your standard moses format: a single sentence per line, and each Nth line in the first file will match with the Nth line of the second file.

+When in doubt, just download one of the OPUS datasets through OpusCleaner, and replicate the format for your own dataset.

+If you want to use another path, you can use the `DATA_PATH` environment variable to change it, e.g. run `DATA_PATH="./my-datasets/*.*.gz" opuscleaner-server`.

 ### Paths
 - `data/train-parts` is scanned for datasets.
 You can change this by setting the `DATA_PATH` environment variable, the default is `data/train-parts/*.*.gz`.